LivePersonInc/developer-center/pages/index.md

 #### Build or integrate workspace widgets

-You can integrate your application with the LiveEngage Agent Workspace using the [Agent Workspace Widget SDK](agent-workspace-widget-sdk-overview.html), which is a lightweight, client-side communication package.
+You can integrate your application with the Conversational Cloud Agent Workspace using the [Agent Workspace Widget SDK](agent-workspace-widget-sdk-overview.html), which is a lightweight, client-side communication package.
 The Agent Workspace Widget connects with visitors and handles multiple concurrent connections from one central console, by opening applications directly within the Agent Workspace.

-When you implement this SDK, and its APIs, you can achieve two-way communication between LiveEngage and external applications.
+When you implement this SDK, and its APIs, you can achieve two-way communication between Conversational Cloud and external applications.
 This allow you to receive more in-depth information about your visitors, so you can assist them more effectively and efficiently.
 Brands can also send conversation lines directly from the application, and develop the ability to transfer the conversation transcript automatically to the external application.

 You can also use the [Engagement Window Widget SDK](engagement-window-widget-sdk-overview.html) with the Agent Workspace Widget SDK.
 This allows sharing of rich media between the customer and the agent.
 An external platform facilitates a direct connection between the two SDKs using unique session IDs, providing a seamless widget integration framework.